 Manager: You deserve it.
-Also, Bart did well by looking after the visitors and making them feel at ease and comfortable and took the challenge of answering any queries they had.
+Also Bart did well by looking after the visitors which made them feel well-situated in any queries they had.
 At this time, we've been quite busy with email and phone inquiries.
-In fact, we've already received several large orders from people who visited the stand.
+In fact, we've already received compliments awesome several large orders from people who visited the stand.